SCB-TechX/saber_flutter_ui/docs/docs/core-components/card.md

 # Cards

-Cards are like containers, contain content and actions about a single subject.
+Cards are like containers that contain content and actions about a single subject.
 For example an album, product card, contact details, etc.

-You can use [Card class](https://api.flutter.dev/flutter/material/Card-class.html) of Material and custom layout as many as you want.
+You can use [Card class](https://api.flutter.dev/flutter/material/Card-class.html) of Material and custom as you desired.

-We will show an example of using `Elevation` and `Shape` that card class provides.
+Example below, show an example of using `Elevation` and `Shape` that card class provides.

 ![Card example](/img/docs/core-components/card/card.png)

 ## Elevation & Shape

 By default elevation is 1dp and slightly rounded corners.
 If you needs to remove elevation card, you can set `elevation : 0` or use `shadowColor : Colors.transparent`.

 ![Card example](/img/docs/core-components/card/card-elevation.png)